riandyrn/OSN2006Faktorial/README.md

 # OSN2006Faktorial
-My solution for this problem: http://tokilearning.org/problem/319, written in Java8
+My solution for this problem: http://tokilearning.org/problem/318, written in Java